brodieG/.myconf/notes/valgrind.md

 ```
 sudo chown -R brodie:admin /usr/local/bin
 ```
+> This caused problems with the admin scripts that run on the DCE laptop, so
+> really not an option.

 This is apparently somewhat controversial since that folder is not a single user folder, so presumably it shouldn't be owned by a single user, but since my